 Gavin has been chief executive of settle since 2015.
 He has over 30 years experience working in housing; developing and delivering support services for homeless people; general needs housing, specialist housing for older people and inner city regeneration.
-During that time he has worked for Tower Hamlets Homes, Hanover, Southern Housing Group and what is now Midland Heart.
+He has worked for Tower Hamlets Homes, Hanover, Southern Housing Group and what is now Midland Heart.
 Gavin has a strong commitment to housing, its ability to transform people’s lives and provide a platform from which people can achieve their potential.
-He joined Settle formerly North Hertfordshire Homes in May this year as the CEO to oversee its housing across Hertfordshire and Bedfordshire and the successful market sales subsidiary, Rowan Homes.

 Babu Bhattacherjee (Treasurer)